 Growth in the East Valley exploded during the next two decades of the hospital's history, and the original location would no longer be able to meet the area’s needs.
-East Valley voters approved bonds for the construction of a new hospital, and in 1984 the newly named Chandler Regional Hospital opened our 120-bed facility at Dobson and Frye Roads, where we are located today.
+East Valley voters approved bonds for the construction of a new hospital.
+In1984 the newly named Chandler Regional Hospital opened its new, then-120-bed facility at Dobson and Frye Roads, where we are located today.

 Our new hospital quickly became an important part of Chandler’s Emergency Medical Services system, and we gained a reputation for quality care despite the rapid growth our community was experiencing.